atjallen/notesapi/README.md

 - Delete all the notes
 - Archive a note

 All requests and responses should conform to the [JSON:API specification](https://jsonapi.org/).
-Essentially, to make a request to the API, make the request to the correct URL (either `/notes` or `/notes/[note id]`) and, if the request requires that you include a note as the body, format it as JSON like so:
+Essentially, to make a request to the API, make the request to the correct URL (either `/notes` or `/notes/:noteId`) and, if the request requires that you include a note as the body, format it as JSON like so:

 ```json
 {